Making a Difference

 Together we make a difference!

 Master Recyclers: Thank you for your work!
-We blew past our goal for the fiscal year July 1, 2016 to June 30, 2017.
+We are more than half way to the goal with over 1600 hours since July 1, 2017.

 Hours completed this year